 Terrain and River Conditions

-The paddling phase will take you from the small, gravely rivers Cononish and Fillan to the wide and meandering lower River Tay with field and wooded edges, mud banks and sand beaches.
+The paddling phase will take you from the small, gravely River Fillan to the wide and meandering lower River Tay with field and wooded edges, mud banks and sand beaches.
 Most of the time the water will be flat, but interspersed with whitewater sections, isolated rapids and occasional weirs.
-Most of the whitewater is grade 1-2, but depending on the conditions the Grandtully rapids can be considered grade 3 and the Falls of Dochart grade 4.
-Remember the nature of packrafting means rapids are easily portaged if required or if you are not comfortable with the whitewater elements.
-Loch Lay is 15 miles long and surrounded by mountains – wind behind is more common and will mean an easy, wind-assisted paddle down the loch, but a strong head-wind would make this section challenging and the team may pack away the rafts for part of the journey in favour of hiking.
+Most of the whitewater is grade 1-2, but depending on the conditions the Grandtully rapids can be considered grade 3 and the Falls of Dochart grade 4, although these will likely be portaged by most members of the group.
+Loch Tay is 23 km long and surrounded by mountains – wind behind is more common and will mean a wind-assisted paddle down the loch, but a strong head-wind would make this section challenging and the team may be forced to pack away the rafts for part of the journey in favour of hiking.

-The Scottish Highlands in September can experience anything from balmy, sunny “indian summers” to gales and rain.
+The Scottish Highlands in spring can experience anything from balmy, sunny weather to gales and rain.
 Most likely will be something in between but you’ll need to be prepared for all eventualities.
-Average temperatures in the highlands for September are a pleasant 15°C, during the day, dropping to 5°C overnight with rain or showers always a possibility.
-Of course these are averages so the team may have cooler, wetter or warmer weather and on the summit and colls temperatures can be 5-10°C less, with wind-chill or damp making it feel cooler.
+Average temperatures for May are around 10-15 °C, during the day, dropping to 5°C overnight with rain or showers always a possibility.
+Of course these are averages so the team may have cooler, wetter or warmer weather and on the summit of Ben Lui the temperatures can be around 10°C less, with wind-chill or damp making it feel cooler.

 On expedition Secret Compass will provide dehydrated expedition rations for breakfast and dinner – these are high-calorie and very tasty.
 We’ll also provide packed lunches – these will be simple but filling fare which will taste even better on a hillside!
 If you have any dietary requirements please inform us when applying.
 We also recommend you bring a favourite snack or cereal bar for each expedition day as a morale boost.